WhyNovaa/Minesweeper2.0/README.md

 Updated version of repository "Minesweeper".
-There you can find more mechanics and some UI.
+There you can find more mechanics and GUI.